June 13, 2025

 Employment Conditions:

-Benefits include health insurance, life insurance, annual leave, sick leave, holiday pay, retirement, and apparel programs.
-Must possess a valid class “C” driver’s license, pre-employment driving record approval and drug screen mandatory.
+Benefits include health insurance, life insurance, vision and dental insurance, annual leave, sick leave, holiday pay, retirement, uniform and apparel programs.
+All candidates must possess a valid Texas Class “A” Commercial driver’s license, with two years short haul experience.
+Experience with a Roll-off trailer Preferred.
+Successful passage of pre-employment background check and drug screen mandatory.
 ANRA is an equal opportunity employer.

 General Duties: